digital-dream-labs/oskr-owners-manual/doc/security.md

 without compromising the private key's security.

-The default configuration is generally secure although you may wish to take some steps to harden the ssh connection even more.
+The default configuration is generally secure although you may wish to take some steps to harden the SSH connection even more.

-### Adding a passphrase to your local ssh key
+### Adding a passphrase to your local SSH key

-By default the generated ssh key doesn't have a passphrase and anyone with access to the file can use it.
+By default the generated SSH key doesn't have a passphrase and anyone with access to the file can use it.
 To add a passphrase:

 ```